Mitzpe Ramon and Makhtesh Ramon guide start with basics (map, weather, hotels, things to do), and then we will visit the visitors center. Let’s begin!

 They were formed by a long process lasting millions of years, which included rock sedimentation, folding, and weathering.
 At first soft layers of land rock sediment, such as sandstone, were formed.
 After the sea flooded the region, harder marine rock sediments were formed above them, such as limestone.
 An ancient geological fault caused the rock layers to buckle and fold, creating an anticline while the ocean still covered the region.

 The rise of the anticline and retreat of the water caused the anticline to be exposed as an “island” in the sea.
 The hard upper layers of rock began to erode, revealing the soft layers underneath them.
-Subsequently, a system of large streams flowing westward left alluvium consisting of pebbles and more sandstone, and at a later stage, the anticline rose again, asymmetrically, inclining eastward to the Arava due to the movement of the Great Rift Valley.
+Subsequently, a system of large streams flowing westward left alluvium consisting of pebbles and more sandstone.
+At a later stage, the anticline rose again, asymmetrically, inclining eastward to the Arava due to the movement of the Great Rift Valley.
 The river flowing on the ridge eastward eroded the soft layers of sandstone, and the lift and incline enabled the sand layers at the heart of the anticline to empty quickly, thus creating the Makhtesh: a valley surrounded by tall cliffs, usually drained by a single stream.

 Then we saw a short movie explaining the geological process.
 A video was projected on a 3D model that continually changed its form.
 Here you can see the explanation of how the crater was drained by two rivers (Nahal Ramon and Nahal Ardon).